Unsupervised Learning of Local Updates for Maximum Independent Set in Dynamic Graphs: Unsupervised Learning Model for DynMaxIS

-\paragraph*{Event Handling Module.} This module provides each node $v$ within an $\alpha$ hop-distance of the edge event $\mathcal{E}_t$ with a signal $s_t(v)$ encoding the type of event (addition or deletion) and the node's normalized distance from the event.
+This module provides each node $v$ in the $\alpha$-neighborhood of the edge event $\mathcal{E}_t$ with a signal $s_t(v)$ encoding the type of event (addition or deletion) and the node's normalized distance from the event.
 Formally, the signal for node $v$ at time $t$ is

 where \texttt{enc} encodes edge deletions as $[0, 1]$ and edge additions as $[1, 0]$, and $r_t(v)$ is the hop-distance from $v$ to $\mathcal{E}_t$ normalized by $\alpha$ and linearly interpolated into $[-1, 1]$.